naoshibaikyu/wilyswarriors/CR_S1_PIEASS.md

 MagmaAnnoyed: [grabs the wishbone from the other side]

-<div class="hhhh">Both had a dramatic staredown right before pulling the wishbone to their direction.
-And... <b>SNAP!!</b></div>
+%Both had a dramatic staredown right before pulling the wishbone to their direction.
+And... <b>SNAP!!</b>

 MagmaGiddy: YEAH! [holds the longer piece up]

 HornetAngry: Fuck!

-<div class="hhhh">Suddenly right outside their lawn, the pirate ship appears from thin air in the sky!</div>
+%Suddenly right outside their lawn, the pirate ship appears from thin air in the sky!

 GalaxyShocked: [wakes up and sees a pirate ship dropping onto the pool] (°o°) ... **(°ロ°)!**